-Segment is a powerful customer data platform for collecting user events from business websites, and mobile apps.
+Segment is a powerful data platform for collecting data about customers by tracking user events from business websites and mobile apps.

 It provides a complete data solution for all types of teams in a business.
 This tool unifies all the digital customer touch points of a business across different channels to help you understand the customer journey and personalize customer interactions.